isomerpages/moe-boonlaygardenpri/_our-parents-hub/Parents' Resources/MOE Sexuality Education.md

 lessons need to complete an opt-out form.
 This form will be distributed to parents via Parents’ Gateway at a later date.
 The completed opt-out form is to be submitted by 12 February 2026.</p>
-<p>Parents can contact the school at 6316 0998 or email to blgps@moe.edu.sg
+<p>Parents can contact the school at 6316 0998 or email to <a href="mailto:blgps@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">blgps@moe.edu.sg</a> for
-for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+discussion or to seek clarification about the school’s Sexuality Education programme.</p>